-Full TitlePhase I Trial of Brentuximab Vedotin for Steroid Refractory Acute Graft-vs.-Host Disease (GVHD) Back to top
+Full TitlePhase I Trial of Brentuximab Vedotin for Steroid Refractory Acute Graft-vs.-Host Disease (GVHD)

 Patients who have a stem cell transplant can experience a complication called graft-versus-host disease (GVHD), in which cells from the donor attack tissues of the recipient.
 Symptoms of GVHD include rash, digestive problems, weight loss, and liver dysfunction.
 GVHD is usually treated with steroid drugs (corticosteroids), but patients may experience symptoms during or after treatment.
 Steroids can also weaken the immune system.